patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### User messages

 Messages from users have a different background color to differentiate them from bot messages.
 You can also display a custom avatar that is uploaded by the user.
 You can further customize the avatar by applying an additional class or passing [PatternFly avatar props](/components/avatar) to the `<Message>` component via `avatarProps`.

+User messages can also be made editable by passing an "edit" object to the `actions` property.
+When editing is enabled focus should be placed on the text area.
+When editing is completed or canceled the focus should be moved back to the edit button.

 ```js file="./UserMessage.tsx"